 Pro tip: Schedule vendor presentations only for finalists (top 2-3).
 Full-slate presentations consume excessive time and create recency bias.

-From the vendor side, we've seen patterns in proposals that consistently score highest:
+Patterns in proposals that consistently score highest:

 1. Lead with an executive summary that mirrors the buyer's language